Query pipeline optimization for cancer patient question answering systems: Abstract

 \section{Abstract}

-Retrieval-augmented generation (RAG) mitigates hallucination in Large Language Models (LLMs) by using query pipelines to retrieve relevant external information and grounding responses in retrieved knowledge.
-However, query pipeline optimization for cancer patient question-answering (CPQA) systems requires separately optimizing multiple components with domain-specific considerations.
-We propose a novel three-aspect optimization approach for the RAG query pipeline in CPQA systems, utilizing public biomedical databases like PubMed and PubMed Central.
-Our optimization includes: (1) document retrieval, utilizing a comparative analysis of NCBI resources and introducing Hybrid Semantic Real-time Document Retrieval (HSRDR); (2) passage retrieval, identifying optimal pairings of dense retrievers and rerankers; and (3) semantic representation, introducing Semantic Enhanced Overlap Segmentation (SEOS) for improved contextual understanding.
-On a custom-developed dataset tailored for cancer-related inquiries, our optimized RAG approach improved the answer accuracy of Claude-3-haiku by 5.24\% over chain-of-thought prompting and about 3\% over a naive RAG setup.
-This study highlights the importance of domain-specific query optimization in realizing the full potential of RAG and provides a robust framework for building more accurate and reliable CPQA systems, advancing the development of RAG-based biomedical systems.
+Large Language Models (LLMs) show promise in medical Question-Answering (QA) but suffer from hallucinations that jeopardize patient safety.
+While Retrieval-Augmented Generation (RAG) mitigates this by grounding outputs in external evidence, existing pipelines struggle with the complex, rapidly evolving nature of oncology.
+We present \textbf{CoMeta}, a three-level controllable metadata-aware framework optimized for Cancer Patient QA (CPQA).
+We introduce Clinical Hybrid Semantic-Symbolic Document Retrieval (CHSDR), which synergizes real-time Boolean search via NCBI E-Utilities with semantic retrieval to overcome metadata blindness.
+Additionally, we propose \textbf{S}emantic \textbf{E}nhanced \textbf{O}verlap \textbf{S}egmentation (SEOS) to prevent contextual fragmentation.
+Our results demonstrate that CHSDR significantly improves retrieval performance, CoMeta improved the answer accuracy of Claude-3-haiku by 5.24\% over chain-of-thought prompting and about 3\% over a naive RAG setup.This study highlights the importance of domain-specific query optimization in realizing the full potential of RAG and provides a robust framework for building more reliable CPQA systems.